-Accustomed to swearing at the "idiots", making it difficult to maneuver on the road?
-Imagine, but it turns out you are still lucky.
-After all, you did not encounter people who decided to ride a tank!
-We chose 8 stories related to hijacking or acquiring military vehicles.
-We sincerely wish readers to avoid meeting any of the heroes of this material on the road.
+Are you accustomed to swearing at "idiots" who interfere with maneuvering on the road?
+Imagine, but it turns out you're still lucky.
+After all, you did not come across people who decided to travel to tank!
+We selected 8 stories related to theft or acquisition of military vehicles.
+We sincerely wish readers to avoid meeting on the road with any of the heroes of this material.

 Many people know how ex-Soviet citizens settled conflicts in the early 90s.
 Disassembly - then the most popular way to resolve the dispute - at that time it was no surprise.
 However, here came across unusual specimens.
 So, in 1992, the veterans of Afghanistan came to settle the conflict with the Chechens ... on the tank stolen from the factory!
 The winners were detained by the police, the armored vehicle was confiscated - but residents of Nizhny Tagil - the city where the curiosity took place - still remember this history.